surge-synthesizer/surge/README.md

 git submodule update --init --recursive
 ```

+### Building with build-linux.sh

+`build-linux.sh` is a wrapper on the various cmake and make commands needed to build Surge.
+As with
+macOS, it is getting smaller every day as we move more things direclty into cmake.
 You can now build with the command

 ```
 ./build-linux.sh build